-Please see discussion and literature summaries presented in Section 3.A, Evidence for General Importance of the Measure, as well as information in Section 6, Scientific Soundness of the Measure.
 The use of Expert Panels has been demonstrated to be useful in measure development and health care evaluation, including for children (Mangione-Smith, DeCristofaro, Setodji, et al., 2007).
 In addition, practitioners have been identified as a resource for researchers in developing and revising measures, since they are on the frontlines working with the populations who often become research participants.
 Involving practitioners can assist researchers in the creation of measures that are appropriate and easily administered (Rubio, Berg-Weger, Tebb, et al., 2003).

-The validity of our work has benefited from our use of a formal method, a pragmatic adaptation of the CAPQuaM 360° method.
+The validity of our work has benefited from our use of a formal method, a pragmatic adaptation of the CAPQuaM 360 degree method.
 The method as adapted to the perinatal measures was specifically designed to develop valid and reliable measures in the face of pragmatic epistemological uncertainty.
-That is, recognizing that practice extends well beyond the research base, we designed this method to allow us to develop reliable and valid state of the science measures, in part by explicitly modeling and accounting for uncertainties in the measure development, in part by the conceptualization and implementation of a Boundary Guideline (see below).
-We have shared and refined this approach in a number of venues including within the PQMP, which comprises the various PQMP AHRQ-CMS CHIPRA Centers of Excellence, the State PQMP participants, and AHRQ and CMS participants.
+That is, recognizing that practice extends well beyond the research base, we designed this method to allow us to develop reliable and valid state of the science measures, in part by explicitly modeling and accounting for uncertainties in the measure development and in part by the conceptualization and implementation of a Boundary Guideline (see below).
+We have shared and refined this approach in a number of venues including within the PQMP, which comprises the various AHRQ-CMS CHIPRA Centers of Excellence, the State PQMP participants, and AHRQ and CMS participants.
 All presentations have invited dialogue and feedback.
-This work has been similarly presented at a number of Grand Rounds/weekly conferences in the New York-New Jersey area, as well was to national/international audiences, including the bioethics and children's health services communities.
+This work has been similarly presented at a number of Grand Rounds / weekly conferences in the New York-New Jersey area, as well was to national/international audiences including the Bioethics and children's health services community.
 These latter venues include:

 - 2012 Pediatric Academic Societies State of the Science Plenary (Boston).
-This presentation is included as an Appendix. - 2012 Oxford-Mount Sinai Bioethics Consortium (Amsterdam). - 2012 Child Health Services Research Interest Group at Academy Health (Orlando).
+This presentation is included in the Appendix (see Supporting Documents). - 2012 Oxford-Mount Sinai Bioethics Consortium (Amsterdam). - 2012 Child Health Services Research Interest Group at Academy Health (Orlando).